 Another day at home, another piece of furniture gets painted!
 Such is our life at the moment.
 I feel like when I warned you guys that no piece of furniture in our house was safe from my paintbrush during our time hunkering down at home I was kind of joking, but clearly as the days drag on and I inspect every inch of our house with a completely unnecessary amount of scrutiny, that’s becoming more and more of a reality.
 Though I really do love it!
 Painting furniture is my happy place.
 This time is forcing me to perfect my painting process even more and find new, creative ways to make my finish flawless, make the process all around easier, successfully navigate any little roadblocks that pop up and find my way to paint colors that I absolutely love, like I did on this project!
-So it’s kind of a fun journey to share with you guys, in case you’re diving into a furniture painting project right now and are looking for a fool-proof process for how to paint furniture with a beautiful, durable, professional finish!
+So it’s kind of a fun journey to share with you guys, in case you’re diving into a furniture painting project right now and are wanting to learn a fool-proof process for how to paint furniture with a beautiful, durable, professional finish!

 I’m actually kind of shocked that I haven’t given this sad old Craigslist console table any love until now.
 I guess it sort of faded into the background of one of our guest bedrooms for so long that I kind of forgot it was there.
 Naturally, I’ve been staring at it like it was the plague for the last 30 days and finally decided that I couldn’t take it anymore and had to give it a shiny new makeover to, at the very least, give it some sort of identity in the larger landscape of our house.
 If it was going to be here, it should be as pretty as possible, it should be functional and it should live in a space that made sense for its size and that appreciated its assets.
 Ya know?!
 Time make magic happen and Cinderella another piece of beat up old furniture!